Dachshunds belong to the hound group and are used as companions and seen in the show-ring.

 20 - 40 minutes per day.

-Although small, this breed appreciates a long walk every day.
+This dog was bred for hunting, so although it has short legs, it does need to get out for a good walk at least once a day, preferably twice a day.
 It is probably best to keep the dog on a lead as its hunting instincts can drive it to run off in pursuit and the dog may not respond readily to a recall command.
 Dachshunds can live happily in a flat or house.
 In a home with stairs, Dachshunds should be discouraged from frequent travels up and down stairs as this will harm their elongated spines.
 If living in a place with a garden it must be very well fenced due to the above mentioned hunting instincts.
 Bear in mind that Dachshunds were bred to 'go to ground' and can dig under many types of fencing.

 Distress if Left Alone